-The Seasonal Schools have a duration of one or two weeks; they are held preferably in English and may be held on-site or online.
+The Seasonal Schools have a duration of one week; they are held preferably in English and may be held on-site or online.
 Participants will be awarded a certificate of attendance at the end of the program after passing a final examination, with full recognition of the credits (CFU) indicated in each call.

-Candidates eligible for admission will be: students enrolled in a Bachelor degree, Masters’ Degree or PhD course at an Italian or foreign university, and who are on track relative to the examinations required by their educational institutions and with an average examination mark at least equal to 27/30 in the Italian system, or at least B in international system.
+Candidates eligible for admission are enrolled in an Italian or foreign university and must be on track relative to the examinations required by their educational institutions and with an average examination mark at least equal to 27/30 in the Italian system, or at least B in international system.